kabisa/kudo-o-matic/README.md

 (it is possible to add other mobile operating systems by adding new environments variable and editing the AuthenticationController logic).
 * Restart the server.

-Import the `postman_collection.json` and `postman_environment.json` files into [Postman](https://www.getpostman.com/) to view the API documentation of the Kudo-o-Matic REST API.
+Import the `postman_collection.json` and `postman_environment.json` files into [Postman](https://www.getpostman.com/) to view the API documentation of the Kudos-o-Matic REST API.

 ## Firebase Cloud Messaging setup
-The Kudo-o-Matic can automatically send native Kudo-o-Mobile app notifications when the following events occur:
+The Kudos-o-Matic can automatically send native Kudos-o-Mobile app notifications when the following events occur:
 * When a user receives Kudos (only this user will receive the notification).
 * When a Kudo goal is reached.
 * Weekly Kudo reminder.